mataneeman/ProjectWPF/README.md

 3. **Run the Project**
    - After successfully building the project, you can run the various applications from Visual Studio or execute the output files located in the output directory.

-If you have any additional questions or special requirements, feel free to ask!